-A denture is used to replace the gaps left by lost or missing natural teeth.
+A denture is one of the options to replace lost teeth.
 Patients wear dentures so they can enjoy a balanced diet and smile and speak with confidence.
 The replacement teeth are placed on an acrylic (plastic) or metal base that can be taken out for cleaning.

 A partial denture is one which replaces the gaps left by missing teeth in between your remaining natural teeth.
 A partial denture can sometimes be held in by metal clasps or attachments to your natural teeth.